There are many reasons why you might require a UK visitor visa to come to the UK, from seeing the sights to seeing friends or family.

 - Convert a civil partnership into a marriage

-- Transit – travel through the UK on the way to another destination
+- Transit the UK on your way to another country

 Prohibited visitor activities:

 - Paid or unpaid work